ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   has been applied.
 - Tuple: takes values composed from types defined above.
-  In this this document, it is written as a list in brackets, e.g., ```(Enumeration, Preference)``` The compsition of types and the order depends on the property and is fix for the property.
+  In this this document, it is written as a list in brackets, e.g., ```(Enumeration, Preference)``` The composition of types and the order depends on the property and is fixed for the property.
   The actual representation is implementation-dependen.
 - Collection: takes a valiable number of a single of the above types.
   The actual representation, e.g. as a set or an array, is implementation-dependent.